 Los Angeles and Las Vegas recently opened two multi-billion-dollar stadiums and will open two state-of-the-art arenas by 2024.
 Over the next eight years Los Angeles and Las Vegas will host the Super Bowl, Pro Bowl, NFL Draft, MLB All-Star Game, NHL All-Star Game, MLS All-Star Game, WNBA All-Star Game, WrestleMania, SummerSlam, College Football National Championship Game, Summer Olympics, FIFA World Cup, U.S. Open, UFC and boxing pay-per-views, and other major sports events, making it the epicenter of the sports world for the next decade.

-What’s the connection between Los Angeles and Las Vegas?
+What’s the connection between Los Angeles, Las Vegas and Hawaii?

 Over 20 percent of Las Vegas visitors come from Southern California, according to the Las Vegas Convention and Visitors Authority.
 It is by far the largest regional contributor to tourism in Las Vegas.
 Los Angeles is also consistently Las Vegas’ top air feeder market and California is Las Vegas’ top air feeder market by state with over twice as many visitors as the second state.
 Walk into any sports bar in Las Vegas or Hawaii and you’ll be able to watch the same local teams on the same local channels you would in Los Angeles.
 Here's what I wrote about the connection between Los Angeles and Las Vegas for the Los Angeles Times: